-A time zone is any of the twenty-four divisions of the Earth's surface used to determine a uniform local standard time for legal, commercial and social purposes.
+A time zone is any of the twenty-four divisions of the Earth's surface used to determine a uniform local standard for legal, commercial and social purposes.
 Each of the zones is about 15° of longitude in width (with local variations) and tends to follow the boundaries of countries and their subdivisions.

-The United States and its territories have ten time zones.
+America and its territories have ten zones.